JordanPhilipMeyer/Marmolejo/README.md

 week and evaluate what's complete and what might need to be revisited in the future.

 ## Steps to get set up:
-- Create a directory called `logs` This will be the save location for our weekly review.
+- `git clone <url>`
+- `pip install -r requirements.txt`
 - Get credentials from Google api.
-Include links and documetnation.
+Include links and documentation.
 You should have a credentials.json file that will be stored in the project directory `google event script`
-- Pip install from requirements
+You will be prompted to give your app acces to your Google account.
+- In the project root, add a text file called `events_to_ignore.txt`.
+On a new line, add the name of any google events that you want to skip over.
 - launch `main.py`
-- Set up `events_to_ignore.txt`

 - Walkthrough using task_util functions: `read_all_incomplete_tasks`, `grab_random_set_of_tasks_to_update`